nocodb/nocodb/README.md

 Dynamic queries on a database can be run by POST method to URL localhost:3000/dynamic

-This is enabled **ONLY when using local mysql server** i.e -h localhost or -h 127.0.0.1 option.
+This is enabled when using local mysql server i.e -h localhost or -h 127.0.0.1 option, or when the `--dynamic` flag is provided.

 Post body takes two fields : query and params.